yotron/s3app/README.md

 ## Configuration
 ### The dotenv file and `S3APP_CONF_FILE` variable
-You can customize S3App with a few parameters.
-All parameters must be set in a config file with a name like `.s3app`.
-The name can be chosen freely and you can put the file in a folder of your choice but the file must be reachable by the S3App App.
+You can customize S3App with a setting defined in a dotenv file.
+The dotenv file can be chosen freely and you can put the file in a folder of your choice but the file must be reachable by the S3App App.

 Additionally, you need a environment variable `S3APP_CONF_FILE` with the path to your config file.